“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 What Mr Happer really wants is to find a comet — and if he does, he’ll call it a Happer comet or Happer’s Comet or…Comet Happer.
 Sadly, Happer never gets his comet, but he does eventually get an asteroid.

-This article focuses on the hunt for Happer’s Comet in the quaint 1983 film Local Hero.
-And much like any comet that manages to avoid a crash and burn into the Sun, this enduring British film that first appeared in cinemas back in 1983, has stood the test of time remarkably well.
+This article focuses on the hunt for Happer’s Comet in the quaint British film Local Hero.
+And much like any comet that manages to avoid a crash and burn into the Sun, this enduring film that first appeared in cinemas back in 1983, has stood the test of time remarkably well.

-As well the hunt for Happer’s Comet, this article is about the interactions between the two key characters in the film: an oil company land deal negotiator Macintyre “Mac” played by Peter Riegert, a relatively unknown actor at the time, and the head of the company Felix Happer played by Burt Lancaster — and I could not imagine the film being what it is without Lancaster in the role of Happer.
+As well as the hunt for Happer’s Comet, this article is about the interactions between the two key characters in the film: an oil company land deal negotiator Macintyre “Mac” played by Peter Riegert, a relatively unknown actor at the time, and the head of the company Felix Happer played by Burt Lancaster — and I could not imagine the film being what it is without Lancaster in the role of Happer.

 When we first meet Felix Happer he is sleeping through a business meeting about an oil refinery to be built in Scotland.
 And no-one is going to wake him; he is, after all, the boss.
 So the meeting continues on in whispered tones.